ibm-cloud-docs/watson-assistant/web-chat-customize-custom-buttons.md

 ![Options response rendered as 3 custom card-style buttons](images/web-chat-tutorial-custom-buttons-2.png)

 Because the rendering of an options response cannot be modified, we will do this by intercepting any incoming options responses from the assistant and converting them into custom (`user_defined`) responses.
 We can then implement a custom rendering for these responses.

-For a complete, working version of the example described in this tutorial, see [Custom buttons for {{site.data.keyword.conversationshort}} web chat](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/webchat/examples/custom-buttons){: external}.
-{: note}

 1. Create a handler for the [`pre:receive`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#prereceive){: external} event.
 In this handler, look for any `option` responses in the message payload, and convert them into `user_defined` responses.